-Net cash used in investing activities increased to \$38.1 million in the fiscal year ended December 31, 2021, from \$5.7 million in 2020.
-The net cash used in investing activities in 2021 comprised of \$17.8 million proceeds from acquisition of Hitrans (net of cash acquired), purchase of non-marketable securities of \$1.4 million and purchases of property, plant and equipment and construction in progress of \$19.2 million.
+Net cash used in investing activities was \$38.1 million in the fiscal year ended December 31, 2021.
+In 2021, net cash used in investing activities comprised \$17.8 million for acquiring Hitrans (net of cash acquired), \$1.4 million for purchasing non-marketable securities and \$19.2 million for the acquisition of property, plant and equipment and in-progress construction projects.